Peadar O'Donnell: Personal life

 Following his escape from Kilmainham jail, Peadar married Cumann na mBan officer Lile O'Donel on 25 June 1924.
 He had never met Lile before this, but they had communicated extensively during his time in prison—she had been a conduit for Republican messages from the outside, while he was heavily involved in communications from the inside.
 O'Donnell himself describes a story of how she bluffed her way in to see Thomas Johnson, then leader of the Labour party, and gave him a message that he would be shot if O'Donnell were executed.
 Witnesses at Lile and Peadar's wedding included his brother Frank, Sinéad de Valera, Fiona Plunkett of Cumann na mBan and Mary MacSwiney.
 They began their honeymoon in a hotel in County Dublin that evening, but by the following morning O'Donnell was on the run once again because he had been identified.
 Lile had a large inheritance and this allowed Peadar to devote himself to his writing and political activism, allowing O'Donnell to, in the words of Donal Ó Drisceoil, 'live the life of that favourite bogeyman of police reports, the "professional agitator"'.
 They lived in Marlborough Road in Donnybrook for many years.

 They later lived in 174 Upper Drumcondra Road in Drumcondra, and it was there that he and Lile raised their nephew.
 After Peadar's brother Joe was killed in an accident in New York, Peadar and Lile offered to bring Joe's young son, Peadar Joe, who was almost five, back with them to Ireland for an extended holiday.
 When World War II broke out, Peadar Joe stayed with them permanently and they raised him as their son.
 They had no children of their own.
 Peadar Joe attended the fee-charging Catholic secondary school Belvedere College.

-Lile died in October 1969, and Peadar subsequently sold their home and moved to a bedsit in Dublin, then stayed with a friend in Mullingar, Ned Gilligan, and he also lived with Peadar Joe and his family.
+After the death of his wife in October 1969, O'Donnell sold their home and moved to a bedsit in Dublin.
+He then stayed with a friend in Mullingar, Ned Gilligan, and he also lived with Peadar Joe and his family.
 He spent the final seven years of his life living at the home of his old friend Nora Harkin in Monkstown, Dublin.

-In 1985 Peadar O'Donnell wrote his last piece for publication, "Not Yet Emmet", an account of the Treaty split of 1922.
+In 1985 O'Donnell wrote his last piece for publication, "Not Yet Emmet", an account of the Treaty split of 1922.
 In 1986, at the age of 93, Peadar O'Donnell died.
 He left instructions that there were to be "no priests, no politicians and no pomp" at his funeral, and those wishes were granted.
 Following cremation at Glasnevin Cemetery, his ashes were placed in his wife Lile's family plot in Kilconduff cemetery outside Swinford, County Mayo.

 The Irish folk-rock band Moving Hearts recorded Tribute to Peadar O'Donnell, written by Dónal Lunny, on their 1985 album The Storm.